 Back injuries are common workplace injuries that can be painful, stressful, and expensive for both you and your employer.

 You can learn more about both treating an existing injury and preventing future injuries at work by calling us at 541-484-5777.
-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage, and regularly works with employees and employers alike to treat and prevent workplace injuries and worker’s compensation claims.
+Absolute Wellness Center in Eugene, OR offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage, and regularly works with employees and employers alike to treat and prevent workplace injuries and worker’s compensation claims.